Cybersecurity Training Videos: 10 Best Examples for Staying Secure in a Digital World

 But the attacker gets a foot in the door and gains entry to sensitive networks and does real damage.

-Sophos commissioned this slick animated video to help explain how phishing works to novice and intermediate users and give them the knowledge they need to stay vigilant going forward.
+Sophos commissioned this slick animated infographic-styled video to help explain how phishing attacks work to novice and intermediate users and give them the knowledge they need to stay vigilant going forward.

 Remember that cybersecurity is like a chain–it’s only as strong as its weakest link!

-These videos provide an overview of cybersecurity fundamentals, explaining basic concepts, terminology, and principles.
+These are cybersecurity training videos that provide fundamentals, explaining cybersecurity basics, terminology, and principles.

 They are aimed at beginners and individuals in need of a foundational understanding of cybersecurity.

-These videos delve into specific technical aspects of cybersecurity, like network security, cryptography, penetration testing, malware analysis, incident response, etc.
+These types of cybersecurity training videos delve into specific technical aspects of cybersecurity, like network security, cryptography, penetration testing, malware analysis, incident response, etc.

 They are aimed at individuals with an existing level of expertise and need more in-depth knowledge in specialized areas.